Professionalism in the speech of people of different professions

 Orenburg State Teacher Training University, Orenburg

 Abstract: The article describes the special vocabulary, traditionally divided into terms and professionalisms.
-Given the large number of examples of excellences from different professional fields: aviation, avtoprodiks, Bank employees, librarians, businessmens, accountants, journalists, engineers, film-makers, meteorologists, medical, police, marine, hunters, carpenters and joiners, printers, needlewomans, advertising (PR), rock musicians, construction workers, taxi drivers, theater, TV crews, vendors of old Moscow, teachers, students, engineers and computer scientists.
+Given the large number of examples of excellence from different professional fields: aviation, autoprodiks, Bank employees, librarians, businessmens, accountants, journalists, engineers, film-makers, meteorologists, medical, police, marine, hunters, carpenters and joiners, printers, needlewomen, advertising (PR), rock musicians, construction workers, taxi drivers, theater, TV crews, vendors of old Moscow, teachers, students, engineers and computer scientists.
 The article can be useful to philologists-teachers of the University.

 Keywords: special words, the term, the professionalism

-Common words understood by all speakers given language are included in the dictionaries of the literary language.
-But, in addition to common words, the language has a huge number of special words that serve different areas of science, technology and culture.
-Special professional communication is carried out through the language of science and technology, special form natural language, concentrating in itself the collective professional-scientific memory.
-Special vocabulary - these are words and combinations of words used and understood mainly by representatives of a certain branch of knowledge, profession.
-However, the special role of science and technology in modern society determines the continuing interest in various problems of special vocabulary.
+Common words understandable to all speakers of this language, are included in literary language dictionaries.
+But, in addition to commonly used words, the language has a huge number of special words serving different areas of science, technology and culture.
+Specially professional communication is carried out through the language of science and technology, special form natural language, concentrating collective professional and scientific memory.
+Special vocabulary is words and combinations of words used and understood primarily by representatives of a certain branch of knowledge or profession.
+However, the special role of science and technology in modern society determines the ongoing interest in various problems of special vocabulary.

-In special vocabulary, first of all, it is customary to single out terms and professionalisms.
+In specialized vocabulary, it is customary first of all to distinguish terms and professionalisms.

-Terms are part of a terminological system, and "a classifying definition is applicable to them through the closest genus and specific difference" .
-Created to accurately express special concepts and based on the definition, they, playing a classifying and systematizing role, organize and streamline scientific knowledge of various fields, in particular: military (N.D.
+Terms are part of a terminological system, and “a classifying definition is applicable to them through the nearest genus and species distinction.”
+Created for the precise expression of special concepts and based on definition, they, playing a classification and systematizing role, organize and streamline scientific knowledge in various fields, in particular: military (N.D.
 Fomina 1968, G.A.
 Vinogradova 1980, P.V.
 Likholitov 1998); marine (A. Croise van der Kop 1910, N.V.
 Denisova 2003); naval (N.A.
 Kalanov 2003, L.V.
 Gorban 2005); railway (S.D.
 Ledyaeva 1973), economic (M.V.
-Kitaygorodskaya 1996); legal (N.G.
+Kitaigorodskaya 1996); legal (N.G.
 Blagova 2002), etc. As special lexical units, terms have been the subject of analysis of many works of linguistic content, both theoretical and practical.

-Professionalisms are words used by small groups of people united by a certain profession.
-Scientists note that professional jargon (slang) is words and phrases of a semi-official nature, denoting some special concept for which there is not yet an officially accepted designation in a given science, branch of technology, etc. .
-We have already indicated that the work of art professional jargon, in particular, school jargon, "should be understandable to the reader, and therefore explained."
-It is precisely with the absence of officially accepted names that the fact that so far complete list there are still no all professionalisms in the speech of people of different professions.
+Professionalisms are words used by small groups of people united by a particular profession.
+Scientists note that professional jargon (slang) are words and phrases of a semi-official nature, denoting some special concept for which there is not yet an officially accepted designation in a given science, branch of technology, etc. We have already indicated that used in work of art professional jargon, in particular school jargon, “must be understandable to the reader, and therefore explained.”
+It is precisely the absence of officially accepted names that is responsible for the fact that until now full list There is still no all professionalism in the speech of people of different professions.
 This determines the relevance of our work.

 This article provides material for such a list (in alphabetical order):

-• aviation: goat involuntary bounce of an aircraft on landing’; nedomaz undershoot’; remaz flight’; fly around get used to the car’; bubble / sausage balloon’; to give goat hard plant airplane; aircraft names: Annushka ; Plush ; duck ‘biplane U-2’, Donkey , Ass 'airplane I-16'; Pawn Pe-2 aircraft’; Hawk aircraft Yak-3,7,9’; humpbacked aircraft IL-2’; Balalaika airplane MiG-21’; Eggplant airplane IL-86’; Rook airplane Su-25’;
+• aviation: goat involuntary jump of the plane during landing’; underdose undershoot’; peremaz flight’; fly around get used to the car’; bubble / sausage balloon’; give goat hard plant airplane; aircraft names: Annushka ; Plush ; duck ‘biplane U-2’, Donkey , Ass 'airplane I-16’; Pawn Pe-2 plane’; Hawk plane Yak-3,7,9’; Humpback Il-2 plane’; Balalaika airplane MiG-21’; Eggplant airplane IL-86’; Rook airplane Su-25’;

-• auto distillers: mouse grey colour ’; on the handle with manual transmission’; skin leather interior’;
+• car haulers: mouse grey colour ’; on the handle with manual transmission’; skin leather interior’;

-• bank employees: drunk and goggle-eyed about false bills, portraits on the them’; autocredit car loans’;
+• bank employees: drunk And goggle-eyed O fake banknotes, portraits on them’; car loan car loans’;

-• librarians: storage room room, where stored books’; comb your hair fund arrange carefully books on the shelves’;
+• librarians: storage room room, Where are stored books’; comb fund arrange carefully books on shelves’;

-• businessmen: white rollback official Commission mediator’; non-cash , on non-cash to pay non-cash’; enable counter increase the loan interest’; send to give bribe’; cash , cash , cash to pay in cash’; shuttle , shuttle (business);
+• businessmen: white rollback official Commission intermediary’; non-cash , By cashless to pay non-cash’; turn on the counter increase the loan percentage’; send give bribe’; cash , cash , cash to pay cash’; shuttle , shuttle (business);

-• accountants: kasachka , cash register cassation’; izlup overpaid tax’; kapika capital investments’; axes fixed assets’;
+• accountants: Kasachka , cash register cassation’; izlup overpaid tax’; kapiki capital investments’; axles fixed assets’;

-• journalists: overlay mistake'; snowdrop Human, working correspondent, but registered in state on another specialty’; telekiller corrupt journalist’; duck deception’;
+• journalists: overlay error'; snowdrop Human, working correspondent, But listed V state By another specialties’; telekiller corrupt journalist’; duck deception’;

-• engineers (workers): pot (in nuclear physics) ‘ synchrophasotron’; goat (in metallurgy) ‘ remains of solidified metal in the ladle’; cups a (in the manufacture of optical instruments) ‘concave grinder (one of the abrasive devices)’; snitch self-recording device’;
+• engineers (workers): pot (in nuclear physics) ‘ synchrophasotron’; goat (in metallurgy) ‘ remains of frozen metal in the ladle’; cup a (in the production of optical instruments) ‘concave grinder (one of the abrasive devices)’; sneaker self-recording device’;

-• cinematographers: filmmaker employee cinematography’; shelf movie about unshown/ forbidden movie’;
+• filmmakers: filmmaker worker cinema’; shelf movie O unshown/ prohibited movie’;

 • meteorologists: star , needle , hedgehog , plate (‘kinds snowflakes’) ;

-• medical: eight (at dentists) ‘ tooth wisdom’; sheath state death’; pulse stretches in a thread ;neuralgia ; childbirth ; typhus ;
+• medical: eight (at dentists) ‘ tooth wisdom’; cover pronounce death’; pulse stretches in a thread ;neuralgic ; birthplace ; talus ;

-• policeman: hanging hopeless case’; brood investigative experiment’; tinsel ECG film’; lost missing without lead’; pipes are burning problems with appendages’; chistuha candid confession’;
+• policeman: hanger hopeless case’; brood investigative experiment’; tinsel ECG film’; lost missing without lead’; pipes are burning problems with appendages’; cleanliness sincerely confession’;

-• hunters: hang on tail chase the beast with hounds’; wheel loose tail of a capercaillie’; copalo sharp lower fang of a boar’; kuiruk , burdock deer tail; shovel beaver tail’; seasoned dominant, head wolf ’; pestun, pestle old bear ’; perennial one year old wolf’; log wolf tail’; profitable wolf before of the year’; accept the beast take away a hunted animal from a dog’; fur squirrel tail’; pipe fox tail’; fallen lurking hare’; flower , bundle , repeek forms tail hare’;
+• hunters: hang on one's tail chase the beast with hound dogs’; wheel grouse's loose tail’; dug sharp lower tusk of a boar’; kuyruk , burdock deer's tail; shovel beaver tail’; seasoned dominant, head wolf ’; pestun, peston old bear ’; pereyarok yearling wolf’; log wolf tail’; profitable wolf before of the year’; embrace the beast take away a hunted animal from a dog’; furry squirrel tail’; pipe fox tail’; fallen hidden hare’; flower , bunch , burdock forms tail hare’;

 • carpenters and joiners: mold , zenzubel , tongue and groove (‘kinds planer’);

-• printers: widow an incomplete line that starts or ends a page’;downtrodden (font) font, located long time in typeset galleys or stripes’; Christmas trees quotes’; goat (goats ) ‘omission of text in prints’; paws quotes’; turn outsider imprint on the impression’; ending decoration in end books’; turn foreign imprint on the print’; strip speaker'; tendril - ‘ending with a thickening in the middle, tail bottom external field pages', as well as ' the bottom edge of the book, opposite the head of the book’; stranger (font) ‘letters of a font of a different style or size, mistakenly included in the typed text or heading’; a cap common title for multiple posts’;
+• printers: widow incomplete line with which a page begins or ends’;clogged (font) font, located for a long time in typed galleys or strips’; Christmas trees quotes’; goat (goats ) ‘omission of text in prints’; paws quotes’; slur outsider imprint on imprint’; ending decoration V end books’; slur foreign imprint on the print’; band column'; tendril - ‘ending with thickening in the middle’, tail lower external field pages', and ' the bottom edge of a book, opposite the head of the book’; stranger (font) ‘letters of a font of a different style or size that are mistakenly included in the typed text or heading’; a cap common title for several publications’;

-• down jackets (Orenburg): snowflakes , feline paws , rays , little trees , snakes , raspberries , large raspberry , little windows , millet , ropes (‘kinds patterns’);
+• downworts (Orenburg): snowflakes , feline paws , rays , little trees , snakes , raspberries , large raspberries , little windows , millet , ropes (‘kinds patterns’);

-• advertising (PR people): vital cycle period, in flow whom noticeable positive reaction on the advertising’; wall inscription propaganda content on the walls, fences, machines; used in black PR’; drain tradition publicity Togo, what kept in secret’; elephant authoritative face, organization, which may bring candidate additional vote voters’; sandwich -advertising previously recorded video clip tele- or radio advertisements, inside whom reserved empty place for inserts special advertising messages’; background effects, which accompany advertising announcement on radio and television or advertising in press’;
+• advertising (PR people): vital cycle period, V flow whom noticeable positive reaction on advertising’; wall inscription propaganda content on walls, fences, cars; used V black PR’; drain tradition publicity Togo, What held on V secret’; elephant authoritative face, organization, which can bring to the candidate additional vote voters’; sandwich -advertising previously recorded video clip television or radio advertisements, inside whom reserved empty place For inserts special advertising messages’; background effects, which accompany advertising announcement By radio And television or advertising V press’;

-• rock musicians: operational drive ; performance live , under plywood ; labukh bad musician’; drummer drummer’; soundtrack sound track’; cover-version ferry’;
+• rock musicians: operational drive ; execution live , under plywood ; labukh bad musician’; drummer drummer’; soundtrack sound track’; cover-version transfer’;

 • builders: capital ‘overhaul’;

-• taxi drivers: railway station attendant taxi driver, specialized on the service station public’; hat fastidious passenger Taxi’;
+• taxi drivers: station worker taxi driver, specializing on service station public’; hat fastidious passenger Taxi’;

-• theatrical: glavrezh , give bridge emotionally complete scene’; green spectacle last spectacle season’; throw , leave text fast repeat dialog with partner’; pass the text feet physically distribute text on the stage’; clean turn complete change scenery’;
+• theatrical: chief manager , give bridge emotionally complete stage’; green play last play season’; throw , leave text fast repeat dialogue With partner’; pass the text kicks physically distribute text on stage’; clean turn full change scenery’;

-• TV people: bow funny story program news, to cheer up spectators’; leader producer’; cranes , fishing rods microphones on the long stick, stretched to far standing hero plot’; sound sound engineer, sound engineer’; suckers spectators in studios’; furniture people, invited in program, including communication co spectators: them will give to tell one phrase or No, them called "for furniture"’; bush big fluffy nozzle on the microphone, protecting his from wind’; soapy a sentimental film (often a television series) dealing with the problems of love, family relations, parenting’;block synchronous impose picture on the interview, topical, when Human He speaks too much for a long time’; overlap short plot, voiced not correspondent, a leading’; eyeliner , oral the words leading before showing plot’; a gun microphone’; downed pilot leading, which was very popular, a after disappeared with screen’; Cup , Stakankino television center "Ostankino"’; ear earphone, through which leading hears teams from hardware’; wheezing message, transferred correspondent in ether on phone, with bad quality sound’;
+• TV people: bow funny story program news, to cheer up spectators’; leader producer’; cranes , fishing rods microphones on long stick, stretched To far standing hero plot’; sound sound engineer, sound engineer’; suckers spectators V studios’; furniture People, invited V program, including communication with spectators: them they will give say one phrase or No, their called "For furniture"’; bush big fluffy nozzle on microphone, protective his from wind’; soapy a sentimental film (often a television series) dedicated to the problems of love, family relations, raising children’;block synchronous impose picture on interview, relevant, When Human speaks too much for a long time’; overlap short plot, voiced Not correspondent, A leading’; eyeliner , ustnyak words presenter before showing plot’; a gun microphone’; shot down pilot leading, which was Very popular, A Then disappeared With screen’; Cup , Stakankino television center "Ostankino"’; ear earphone, through which leading hears teams from hardware’; wheeze message, transmitted correspondent V ether By telephone, with bad quality sound’;

-• merchants of old Moscow: handbrake hand seller’; collar ‘ gatekeeper’; money for wind missing money’; prick complete the deal’; intake place a place reserved for sale near a fence’;
+• traders of old Moscow: handbrake hand seller’; collar ' gatekeeper’; money for the wind missing money’; prick complete the deal’; sub-fence place a place reserved for sale near a fence’;

-• teachers: null preparatory Class’; window , good ;
+• teachers: zero preparatory Class’; window , good guy ;

-• schoolchildren: wheel , wheels vehicle’, control box ; rooster five'; spurs , crib ;
+• schoolchildren: wheel , wheels vehicle’, control ; rooster five'; spurs , crib ;

-• electronics and computer engineers: tower ‘tower type computer case (mini tower, midi tower, big tower)’; vir computer virus’;truck a character with ultra-high strength indicators, used to transfer goods, resources’; hang up ; save save’; script write a script, create some sequence of actions’;comp ;machinists and VEEM workers maintenance personnel of computer centers’; soap dish a simple, cheap camera, player, radio, and any other portable device’;change shoes reboot'; armpit mouse pad’; jet jet printer’;to brake ‘extremely slow program or computer’; X stand up computer mouse' and etc.
+• electronics and computer engineers: tower ‘tower computer case (mini tower, midi tower, big tower)’; vir computer virus’;truck a character with ultra-high strength indicators, used to transport goods and resources’; freeze ; save save’; script write a script, create some sequence of actions’;computer ;machinists And evaem people computer center maintenance personnel’; soap box a simple, cheap camera, player, radio, or any other portable device’;get too drunk reboot’; armpit mouse pad’; inkjet jet printer’;to brake ‘extremely slow operation of a program or computer’; X horny computer mouse' and etc.

 Bibliography